 Easy To Learn

 Once the snowshoes are strapped to your feet, you can walk in your natural stride.
-If you have a narrow gait, you may need to widen your stance slightly to avoid stepping on the frame of the shoe.
-To mitigate this, it’s very important to make sure you have the correct size and fit for snowshoes, just like regular shoes.
+If you have a narrow gait, you may need to widen your stance slightly to avoid stepping on the shoe’s frame.
+To mitigate this, it’s essential to make sure you have the correct size and fit for snowshoes, just like regular shoes.
 Also, review the techniques that are helpful when navigating different terrain.

 Fun For Any Age and Ability

 Individuals of any age and ability can participate in the sport since your outing can be tailored to match your own interests and fitness levels.
 Snowshoe outings can include a leisurely walk in the park, a casual outing to explore nature, or a steep and difficult backcountry hike!

 Kids on Snowshoes: Tips and Tricks That Actually Work

 Snowshoeing For Seniors: Into Your 70s & Beyond